NRGN2ART/Network-IV/LaserCut/README.txt

-This directory contains Laser Cutting files for Network IV emulators
+This directory contains laser cutting files for Network IV emulators

+3mm Baltic Birch Plywood

+First version of the pedestal unit:

+  ConsolePage1.svg
+  ConsolePage2.svg
+  ConstolPage3.svg

+Box with volume ~ 0.08 cubic ft:

+  SpeakerPage.svg

+These files are created with respect to these instructions: https://www.digitalcraftpdx.com/file-prep/